metabase/metabase/enterprise/frontend/src/embedding-sdk/docs/README.md

 );
 ```

-After you have configured Metabase embedding SDK for React, you need to make sure your `jwtProviderUri` endpoint returns JWT token that your Metabase instance can use for authentication.
+After you have configured Metabase Embedding SDK for React, you need to make sure your `jwtProviderUri` endpoint returns JWT token that your Metabase instance can use for authentication.

-**Metabase Embedding SDK for React only supports JWT authentication**
+**Metabase Embedding SDK for React only supports JWT authentication.**

-Here's how you can implement an endpoint that will return a JWT token.
-The SDK will use this token to authenticate your users.
+Here is the example how you could implement an endpoint that will return JWT token that Metabase Embedding SDK for react could use to authenticate your users.

 ```ts
 import express from "express"